maartaud/frontpy/README.md

 plot_results(cold_fronts, warm_fronts, config)
 ```

-**Obs**: For now, it is only possible to generate images within the coverage area of GOES-16 East.
+**Obs**: For now, it is only possible to generate images within the coverage area and the available data period of GOES-16 East.

 ### Command Line Interface (CLI)